-The Johns Hopkins Brain Injury OutcomeS (BIOS) Division is a clinical trial coordinating center (data management center, imaging reading center, and enrollment center) within the Johns Hopkins School of Medicine, Department of Neurology.
-Its focus is to provide multicenter management to clinical trials evaluating therapeutic, preventive and diagnostic interventions.
+The Johns Hopkins Brain Injury Outcomes (BIOS) Division is a clinical trial coordinating center (data management center, imaging reading center, and enrollment center) within the Johns Hopkins School of Medicine Department of Neurology.
+Its focus is to provide multicenter management to clinical trials evaluating therapeutic, preventive, and diagnostic interventions.
 Led by Dr. Daniel F. Hanley, BIOS has unique expertise in the coordination and management of trials investigating rare neurologic disorders, acute neurologic ICU conditions, rehabilitation, and functional outcomes.
-Since the 1990s, BIOS has coordinated international, federally-funded and industry-sponsored trials across a wide range of conditions for investigators within the JHU departments of Neurology, Neurosurgery, Anesthesia-Critical Care Medicine, Hematology, Neuroradiology, and for investigators at other academic centers around the U.S.
+Since the 1990s, BIOS has coordinated international, federally funded and industry-sponsored trials across a range of conditions for Hopkins investigators within the departments of neurology, neurosurgery, anesthesiology and critical care medicine, hematology, and neuroradiology, as well as investigators at other academic centers across the U.S.

 In each clinical area, BIOS has developed novel standardized clinical protocols and clinical assessment tools, using investigator consensus methods.
 BIOS has pioneered the use of surrogate measures from brain images to assess disease state and severity in different types of brain injury and is developing unique statistical methods to assess brain disease severity and the impact of neurologic treatments on clinical and surrogate measures of brain injury.
 And, tools from “first of a kind” BIOS trials have been adopted in subsequent trials by others.
 BIOS offers quality-controlled collection and validation routines for detailed neurological data and has extensive experience designing precise, unambiguous point-of-care tools designed to report and analyze:

 - Injury, recovery and outcomes

 - Surgical and ICU protocols and performance

 - Medical event tracking